Q: What is AWS Systems Manager?

 Q: Can I connect my ServiceNow and Jira Service Desk instances to AWS Systems Manager?

 Yes.
-The AWS Service Management Connector for ServiceNow and Jira Service Desk (formerly the AWS Service Catalog Connector) allows ServiceNow and Jira Service Desk end-users to manage and operate AWS resources natively via ServiceNow.
-ServiceNow and Jira Service Desk users can execute automation playbooks using AWS Systems Manager seamlessly on ServiceNow and Jira Service Desk with the AWS Service Management Connector.
+The AWS Service Management Connector for ServiceNow and Jira Service Desk (formerly the AWS Service Catalog Connector) allows ServiceNow and Jira Service Desk end-users to manage and operate your resources on AWS and in multicloud and hybrid environments natively via ServiceNow.
+ServiceNow and Jira Service Desk users can execute automation runbooks using AWS Systems Manager seamlessly on ServiceNow and Jira Service Desk with the AWS Service Management Connector.
 This simplifies AWS product request actions for ServiceNow and Jira Service Desk users and provides governance and oversight over AWS products.

 The AWS Service Management Connector for ServiceNow is available at no charge in the ServiceNow Store.
 This new feature is generally available in all AWS Regions where AWS Service Catalog is available.
 For more information, please visit the documentation.

 The AWS Service Management Connector for Jira Service Desk is available at no charge in the Atlassian Marketplace.
-This new feature is generally available in all AWS Regions where AWS Service Catalog, For more information, please visit the documentation.
+This new feature is generally available in all AWS Regions where AWS Service Catalog is available.
+For more information, please visit the documentation.

 Q: What is AWS Systems Manager Explorer?

-AWS Systems Manager Explorer is a customizable operations dashboard for your AWS resources.
+AWS Systems Manager Explorer is a customizable operations dashboard for your resources on AWS and in multicloud and hybrid environments.
 Explorer displays an aggregated view of operations data from across your AWS accounts and Regions.
 Explorer provides context into how operational issues are distributed across your business units or applications, how they trend over time, and how they vary by category.